weprovide/valet-plus/readme.md

 ### PhpStorm

 To use Xdebug with PhpStorm you don't have to configure anything.
-Just run `valet xdebug on` and click the Xdebug button on the top right:
+Just click the Xdebug button on the top right:

 ![xdebug-phpstorm](images/xdebug-phpstorm.png)

-Then install [Xdebug helper](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc) for Chrome and enable it when viewing the page you want to use Xdebug on.
+Then install Xdebug extension for your favorite browser mentioned above.

 ## Ioncube